World Tofauti

 World Tofauti (A Different World in English) is a 2017 Kenyan romantic film directed by Kang'ethe Mungai.
 The film stars Avril Singer and Innocent Njuguna.
 Maureen Njau features in a supporting role.
 A man robbed of his valuables at JKIA soon begins to fall in love with a ghetto girl who participated in robbing him despite being engaged to another girl.

-Plot
+Synopsis

 Nina (played by Avril Nyambura) is a woman born and raised in the slums of Nairobi.
 She meets Hinga (played by Innocent Mungai), a man from a decent background and a good job, who is stranded with a flat tire near the Jomo Kenyatta International Airport, and together with her gang, they rob him of all his valuables.
 In a twist of fate, the two eventually fall in love despite the fact that Hinga is engaged to Ciru (Maureen Njau), a demanding and controlling woman of his same societal background.
 Hinga eventually helps Nina to track down his valuables as well as evade the authorities.